-A candidate, for being eligible for admission to Ph.D Programme, must possess the prescribed Educational Qualification and and UGC/CSIR NET percentile of June 2024 Cycle of NET Examination of UGC/CSIR in the Relevant/Allied NET/JRF Subject/s as mentioned against each Ph.D Programme below.
-Mere possessing the educational qualification and not possessing NET percentile of the Relevant/Allied NET/JRF Subject/s of June 2024 cycle of NET examination of UGC/CSIR and vice versa shall make a candidate ineligible.
+A candidate, for being eligible for admission to Ph.D Programme, must possess the prescribed Educational Qualification and UGC/CSIR NET percentile of June 2024 onwards of NET Examinations of UGC/CSIR in the Relevant/Allied NET/JRF Subject/s as mentioned against each Ph.D Programme below.
+Mere possessing the educational qualification and not possessing NET percentile of the Relevant/Allied NET/JRF Subject/s of June 2024 onwards of NET examinations of UGC/CSIR and vice versa shall make a candidate ineligible.

 SI.
 No. Name of School Sub.
 Code & Sub.
-Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Human Rights Studies Programme - dies i.e. Law, International Relations and Political Science with 55% marks or its equivalent grade in a point scale wherever grading Human Rights and Duties 92 HRSH (846) system is followed.
-OR Two-year M.Phil. or equivalent degree with at least 55% marks Law 58 School of of a recognized University/Institution in the field of human rights or allied areas (with dissertation/seminar/viva) or one year M.Phil. degree with 55% marks in the field of human rights or allied areas with additional one year research experience of Political Science 02 Internatio nal Studies (SIS) of alled aleas with additional one year research experience of a recognized University/Institution and one publication in the field of human rights or allied areas and 55% marks of equivalent in Master's Degree.
-OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in the field of human rights of allied subjects i.e. in Law, International Relations and Politica Science should have a minimum of 75% marks in aggregate of its equivalent grade on a point scale wherever the gradin system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS a per the UGC Regulations 2022.
-Politics including International Relations/Internation al Studies including Defence/Strategic Studies, West Asian Studies, South East Asian Studies, African Studies, South Asian Studies, Soviet Studies, American Studies 90 2 School of Internatio nal Studies (SIS) Energy Studies Programme - ESPH (847) Master Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR Two-year M.Phil. or equivalent degree with at least 55% marks of a recognized University/Institution in the field of energy studies or allied areas (with dissertation/seminar/viva) or one year M.Phil. degree with 55% marks in the filed of energy studies or allied areas with additional one year research experience of a recognized University/Institution and one publication and 55% marks or equivalent in Master's Degree.
-OR Economics / Rural Economics / Co- operation / Demography/ Development Planning/ Development Studies / Econometrics/ Applied Economics/Develop ment Eco./Business Economics 01 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme should have a minimum of 75% Political Science 90 marks in aggregate or its equivalent grade on a point scale Sociology 05 wherever the grading system is followed.
-Public Administration 14 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-Management (including Business Admn.
-Mgt./ Marketing/ Marketing Mgt./Industrial Relations and Personnel Mgt./ 17
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Human Rights Studies Programme - Master Degree in the field of human rights or in allied subjects i.e. Law, International Relations and Political Science with 55% marks or its equivalent grade in a point scale wherever grading Human Rights and Duties 92 HRSH (846) system is followed.
+OR Law 58 School of pol of rights or allied areas (with dissertation/seminar/viva) or one year M.Phil. degree with 55% marks in the field of human rights or allied areas with additional one year research experience of a recognized University/Institution and one publication in the field of human rights or allied areas and 55% marks or equivalent in Master's Degree.
+Political Science 02 Internatio nal Studies (SIS) Politics including International Relations/Internation al Studies including 90 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in the field of human rights or allied subjects i.e. in Law, International Relations and Political Science should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Defence/Strategic Studies, West Asian Studies, South East Asian Studies, African Studies, South Asian Studies, Soviet Studies, Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
+American Studies